 Colorado is a uniquely beautiful state, with some of the most breathtaking views and landscapes in all of North America.
-Therefore, it´s no wonder that many people feel the desire to travel across (or within) this beautiful state with their own car.
+It’s no wonder that many people desire to road trip within this beautiful state and could use some driving tips.

 Traveling by car can certainly be a wonderful way of discovering the wonders and backroads of America, and Colorado is no exception.
 However, when it comes to driving in the Rockies, there are a number of things you should definitely keep in mind at all times.